Platform

 PROGRAMMATIC ADVERTISING PLATFORMS

-Programmatic ads can be found all over the internet, from retail websites to social media platforms and apps.
+Programmatic ads are everywhere, from retail websites to social media platforms and apps.
 Most advertisers use one of five types of platforms to buy programmatic ads, including:

-• Supply-side platforms (SSP): Website owners, app owners, and bloggers use SSPs to sell their ad space to advertisers.
-This allows them to monetize their digital content by displaying a variety of ads on their site or app.
+Supply-side platforms (SSPs): Website owners, app owners, and bloggers use SSPs to sell their ad space to advertisers.
+This allows them to monetize their digital content by displaying various ads on their sites or apps.

-• Demand-side platforms (DSP): Advertisers who want to buy ad space from multiple websites or apps at once can use a DSP to do so.
-DSPs have been compared to the stock market—here, advertisers take advantage of real-time bidding to buy ad space.
+Demand-side platforms (DSPs): Advertisers who want to buy ad space from multiple websites or apps at once can use a DSP.
+DSPs have been compared to the stock market, where advertisers use real-time bidding to buy ad space.

 HOW TO START USING PROGRAMMATIC ADS

 A successful programmatic marketing strategy begins with the end in mind.
-Define your campaign goals first.
-Do you want to lower your ad spend?
-Increase conversion?
-Maximize impressions?
+First, define your campaign goals.
+Do you want to lower ad spend, increase conversion, or maximize impressions?

-Then it’s time to select the type of programmatic ad campaign you want to run.
-From banner ads to social media video content, there are a wide range of options for you to choose from.
+Then, it’s time to select the programmatic ad campaign you want to run.
+You have a wide range of options, from banner ads to social media video content.

-Once you’ve narrowed down the type of campaign you want to run, you’ll need to choose a DSP, which will allow you to launch and optimize your ad.
+Once you’ve decided on a campaign type, you’ll need to choose a DSP.
+This will allow you to launch and optimize your ad.

 PROBLEMS WITH PROGRAMMATIC ADVERTISING